 Our hotel, Community and Spa Naha Central Hotel (Tel. no: 98-867-3466) was perfect for its proximity to the famous Kokusai Street, at just about 2 minutes walk away.
 It’s also one of the few hotels in the vicinity that offer the quad-share family room.
 We were housed in the hotel new wing which has facilities like secured card-access lifts, automated WC with seat warmer, WiFi and even an ionizer in the room.
 I must admit the hotel name sounded weird at first impression but once we checked in, it feels homely and sufficient for good night rest.
 Travel time to the airport from this hotel is just 15 minutes by taxi (about 1300¥/S$16).

 The hotel room was small as typical of most city hotels.
-What the room lack in size, they excel in space management, like the washbasin which is located outside the bathroom.
+What the room lacks in size, it excel in space planning, like the washbasin which is outside the bathroom.
 This frees up usage when the bathroom is being used.

 The bathroom is very functional and well spaced.
 I must say I had one of my best rain-shower experience in this self-contained bath cubicle.
-For onsen session, the hotel is attached to Okinawa’s largest hot spring/public bath Rikkarikkayu, which hotel guest pays a fee of 1000¥ (S$12) each.
+For onsen session, the hotel annex includes Okinawa’s largest hot spring/public bath Rikkarikkayu, which hotel guest pays a fee of 1000¥ (S$12) each.
 The public rate is 1400¥ for an adult.

 Kokusaidori (literally means “International Road”) is Naha‘s main street, stretching for roughly 1.5 kilometres through downtown Naha.
 The street takes its name from the former “Ernie Pyle International Theater”, a movie theatre that was built along the road after the war.